 From this, we can now calculate the overall number of neutrino collisions by multiplying k with the product of q1 and q2, divided by the square of r.
 Keeping in mind that it is neutrino collisions that produce force by pumping aether into or out of the field between charges, we have arrived at Coulomb’s law:

-From this it is clear that it is possible to see Coulomb’s law as an expression related to the aether and the probability of collisions happening in it.
+From this it’s clear that it’s possible to see Coulomb’s law as an expression related to the aether and the probability of collisions happening in it.

-We can also conclude that Coulomb’s law must break down at extremely short distances, such as those found inside atoms.
+We can also conclude that Coulomb’s law must break down at extremely short distances.
 This is because this law relates to collisions in the aether.
 When the distance between two point charges goes to zero, the number of neutrinos between them go to zero as well.

 This explains why electrons are only loosely attracted to atomic nuclei when they are in physical contact.
 With no aether to provide an electric force between the two particles, there’s only their respective textures that keep them together.